HarshitSinghRaushan/M1N1/README.md

-# m1n1: an experimentation playground for Apple Silicon
+# M1N1: An experimentation playground for Apple Silicon M3

 (And to some extent a Linux bootloader)

+A custom bootloader config for Arch Linux ARM.

+(Any config file change can be catastrophic to the main system server)

 ## Building